chimo/chromic.org/_posts/blog/2013-12-16-the-web-and-i.md

 <h2 id="beginning">And so it Begins</h2>
 <p>I've always been fascinated by electronics and computers.</p>
 <p>I remember spending countless hours messing around with one of those "Electronic Project Kits" similar to the one pictured above.</p>
-<p>I followed every instruction in the book, went off-course and tried new things.
-Sometimes succeeding, sometimes failing.</p>
+<p>I followed every instruction in the book, went off-course and tried new things.</p>
 </div>
 <!-- more -->